damianhakert/damianhakert.github.io/source/strategy/index.md

 1. Ensure that **everyone can contribute** in the 5 ways outlined above.

-2. Become most used software for the software developerment lifecycle and collaboration on all digital content.
+2. Become most used software for the software development lifecycle and collaboration on all digital content.

 3. Complete our product vision of an [opinionated and integrated set of tools based on convention over configuration that offers superior user experience](https://about.gitlab.com/direction/).